NickETH/recipes-win/SharedProcessors/README.md

 Input variables:
-pkg_dir_abs, (required: True), Description: "Absolute path to the pkg_dir." msi_path, (required: True), Description: "Path to the MSI-file, relative to pkg_dir." msp_path, (required: True), Description: "Path to the MSP-file, relative to pkg_dir." adm_msi_path, (required: True), Description: "Path to the MSI-file to be patched, relative to pkg_dir." new_msi_path, (required: True), Description: "Path to the new MSI-file, relative to pkg_dir." cab_file, (required: True), Description: "Name of the CAB-file to generate."
+pkg_dir_abs, (required: True), Description: "Absolute path to the pkg_dir." msi_path, (required: True), Description: "Path to the MSI-file, relative to pkg_dir." msp_path, (required: False), Description: "Path to the MSP-file, relative to pkg_dir, omit for cabs in or compress only." compact_msi, (required: False), Description: "Compact the MSI-file." adm_msi_path, (required: True), Description: "Path to the MSI-file to be patched, relative to pkg_dir." new_msi_path, (required: True), Description: "Path to the new MSI-file, relative to pkg_dir." cab_file, (required: True), Description: "Name of the CAB-file to generate."